MileHacker Logo

 Must-Visit Sites

-• Sleeping Bear Dunes National Lakeshore: Massive sand dunes along Lake Michigan with sweeping vistas and hiking.
-A cost to get in applies, valid for 7 days.
+• Sleeping Bear Dunes National Lakeshore: Massive sand dunes along Lake Michigan with sweeping scenic outlooks and hiking.
+An entry fee applies, valid for ONE week.

 • Mission Point Lighthouse (Old Mission Peninsula): Historic lighthouse marking the 45th parallel.
 Visitors can tour it and enjoy scenic views.